Weekly Reputation Index Metrics

 BackgroundThe RepuStars® Variety Corporate Reputation Index calculated by S&P/Dow Jones Indexes is the first-ever composite equity index based on a quantitative value strategy informed by the Steel City Re Reputational Value Metrics.
 The metrics comprise non-financial indicators of reputational value (RVM) and ranking (CRR).
 The RepuStars Variety Index has two versions: a total returns index and a price index, whose ticker symbols are, respectively, REPUVART and REPUVAR.
 Click here for real time quotes.

 The RepuStars Variety Corporate Reputation Index tracks up to 57 company stocks that appear to be underpriced relative to Steel City Re’s proprietary Reputational Value Metrics™, which track 7400 companies weekly.
-The principles behind measuring reputational value are describe in the book, Reputation, Stock Price, and You (2012, Apress).
+The principles behind measuring reputational value are described in the book, Reputation, Stock Price, and You:Why the market rewards some companies and punishes others (2012, Apress).

 The RepuStars indices are reconstituted annually in the first week of January and posted by S&P/Dow Jones Indexes in the third week.
 The Indices were last reconstituted 20 Jan 2013.